juliakernel/MIYORA/docs/api/api-reference.md

 ### 5. **Update System Prompt**: Updates the system prompt.

-*Example Usage: Use this to change Amica's system prompt based on external reasoning server*
+*Example Usage: Use this to change MIYORA's system prompt based on external reasoning server*

 #### JSON Input Example